• A picture of a laughing nonbinary person with a shaved head in a pale green suit. There is a gay pride flag in the background.

 Director of Development, Managing Editor, Digital Marketing

-Claire Miller-Harder is a writer and MFA student at the University of British Columbia.
+Claire Miller-Harder is a writer and MFA recipient from the University of British Columbia.
 Her writing has appeared in The Capilano Review, Room and filling Station, and her poem “Dishwashing” is cited among Notable Poems in Best Canadian Poetry 2020.
 Working in many forms and genres, her writing explores themes of belonging, spirituality, and grief through a queer, feminist lens.